MattyShare/MOIT-URP/README.md

 > [!WARNING]
 > **Please note the license requires licensees to share their improvements to this library for free, and under this license.**
 > * Does the license apply to bigger works?
->   * You only have to share the improvements you made to the library, not your whole game/app/etc.
+>   * You only have to share the improvements you made to the library (this includes additional files), not your whole game/app/asset/etc.
 > * How to share?
 >   * However feels the best for you.
 As an example, small contributions can be a text message in Issues, bigger changes can be Pull Requests, forks, another repository...
 > * What is meant by "in good faith"?